make-all/tuya-local/README.md

 of the page.
 Make a note of the Device IDs for all your devices, then select Cloud on the side bar again and go to the API Explorer.

-Under "Devices Management", select the "Query Device Details in Bulk" function, and enter your Device IDs, separated by commas.
+Under "Cloud" -> "API Explorer" -> "Devices Management", select the "Query Device Details in Bulk" function, and enter your Device IDs, separated by commas.
-In the results you should see your local_key.
+In the results you should see your `local_key`.

 The IP address you should be able to get from your router.
 Using a command line Tuya client like tuyaapi/cli or